Intrauterine Insemination (IUI)

 The process of fertilizing an egg outside of the body using the most advanced expertise in assisted reproductive technologies.
 After IVF, the embryo is transferred into the uterus in order to establish pregnancy.
 This can occur as a fresh embryo transfer or as a frozen embryo transfer.

-There are times when a patient is likely to have better results by skipping over the IUI option and beginning their fertility treatment with IVF.
+There are times when a patient is likely to have better results by skipping over the IUI option and beginning their fertility treatment with IVF in Orange County.
 This is a choice each patient will have to make in consultation with their fertility specialist.
 IVF can be a better option for patients who:

 - are over the age of 38